 In general, transfer credit is considered only for courses that satisfy CCA graduation requirements, have been completed with a letter grade of C or better, and have been completed within the past 10 years.
 Degree requirements at CCA include courses from the Humanities and Sciences Division, the First-Year Core Division, and the major program.
-CCA's transfer policy differs for each set of requirements.

 Portfolio reviews are required to determine the credit that will be given for studio courses.
 All transcripts that reflect studio courses completed at other institutions must be accompanied by samples of work in order to be considered for credit toward any CCA studio requirements, including studio electives, with the exception of the 12-unit studio transfer credit First-Year Core waiver.
-Matriculated students must have the approval of their program advisor or chair for all studio transfer credits.
+Matriculated students must have the approval of their program chair for all studio transfer credits.

 Transfer credit may also be considered for courses taken at institutions that lack regional accreditation but have been accredited by specialized agencies or at institutions outside the United States that have been chartered or authorized by their national governments.

 Transfer Credit Policy for Humanities & Sciences Courses

 Transfer credit for Humanities and Sciences coursework will be awarded upon receipt of transcripts.
 Students who wish to receive credit for Humanities and Sciences classes taken prior to their matriculation at CCA have until the completion of their first term at the college to request a review of these units.